Ultimate Guide: Creating & Using a Book Tracker Template in Notion for Recording Progress, Insights & Recommendations

 • Status: The current status of the book (e.g., "To Read," "Reading," or "Completed").

-To add a new property, click on "Add a property" and select the appropriate property type from the available choices.
-You can then adjust the formatting and settings to match your preferences.
+To add a new property, click on "Add a property" and select the appropriate property type from the list.
+Adjust the formatting and settings to suit your preferences.

 Using Your Book Tracker Template